Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 | Reference | 3GPP TS 36.521, TS 38.521 | Superset: 3GPP baseline + DT network tests, nuSIM/eUICC, APNs, intra-group roaming |

-| Scope | Generic radio conformance | DT network interoperability, nuSIM profile, optional Cloud of Things integration |
+| Scope | Generic radio conformance | DT network interoperability, security, device management, no harm to network (GSMA TS.34) |

-| Granted by | PVG / GCF Steering Committee | Deutsche Telekom IoT, acceptance team |
+| Granted by | PTCRB (CTIA) and GCF schemes | Deutsche Telekom IoT, acceptance team |

-| Identifier | PTCRB EPC or GCF FFS / DTP | T-IoT reference, T-IoT catalogue listing |
+| Identifier | PTCRB or GCF certification | Listing in the DT certified hardware catalogue |

 | Required for DT catalogue eligibility | Yes | Yes, in addition to GCF/PTCRB |

 PTCRB and GCF are prerequisites but not sufficient.
 Without valid 3GPP certification, DT does not open the acceptance phase.
-With PTCRB or GCF only, the product remains functional on the network but is not eligible for turn-key T-IoT offers, and certain scenarios (nuSIM, intra-DT NB-IoT roaming, Cloud of Things profiles) cannot be validated.
+With PTCRB or GCF only, the product remains functional on the network but is not eligible for DT's turn-key IoT offers, and certain scenarios (nuSIM, intra-DT NB-IoT roaming, Cloud of Things profiles) cannot be validated.

 Portals and entry points